na-na-hi/renget/archive/8r6bv.md

 Precursor: *Echo of Paradise* / Gacha
 Eden's new PRI, only really necessary for more sub-dps in Aponia teams.
 Shoots its wad fast, which makes it imperceptibly worse for Turganev Eden, but the increased sub-DPS should make up for it.
+Can also be used to sub-in for Kira.

 *Positron Blasters*
 Precursor: *Hyper Railguns* / Bounty
 Was great for KMB time fracture qte rotation comps, but there are better choices these days.
 DPS KMB is also pretty dead.

+*Star Dance: Enlightenment*
+Precursor: *Star Dance* / Gacha
+Kira's motif, gives her more SP and significantly pumps up the rime on her ult.
+If you're willing to work around it, though, you can sub over to Eden's PRIs instead.

 *Tranquil Rhapsody*
 Precursor: *Tranquil Arias* / Gacha